litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

     :linenos:

-Now that we have demonstrated how to interact with the repository objects outside of a Litestar application, let's use dependency injection to add this functionality to a Controller!
+Now that we have demonstrated how to interact with the repository objects outside of a Litestar application, our next example will use dependency injection to add this functionality to a Controller!